How do I claim back tax if I complete a tax return?

 You can complete your tax return any time after the end of the tax year and before the submission deadline.
 The sooner you submit your tax return, the sooner you will receive your repayment (or offset).
 If you submit your tax return online rather than on paper, it might be dealt with sooner and you will get your repayment faster.

 Once HMRC have processed a Self Assessment return, most repayments will be issued automatically where there is a request for repayment on the return.
-You may need to prompt HMRC to issue refunds in certain cases, for example, where the amount involved is small or where any signals are present which inhibit (stop) automatic issue (this can happen for a variety of reasons and HMRC have to look at them before they can be released).
+You may need to prompt HMRC to issue refunds in certain cases, for example, where you do not state how you would like the repayment on the return, the amount involved is small or where any signals are present which inhibit (stop) automatic issue (this can happen for a variety of reasons and HMRC have to look at them before they can be released).